nicholasvuono/p.d.q./README.md

 ## Why?

 Traditional forntend performance testing usually requires the use of tools like Chrome Developer Tools, Page Speed Insights, Lighthouse, and more.
 Tools that are used to capture the performance of workflows (i.e., Chrome Developer Tools) usually need the user to record a workflow and sort through a pile of data to find meaningful insights.
-Tools that are used to capture the performance of page load time (i.e., Lighthouse) usually require an audit of some sort that that make you wait for results after you click the button.
-Now these tools are great at what they do, but they take away from the development process by having developer open up a separate profiling tool or navigate to another website to copy and paste their web application link.
+Tools that are used to capture the performance of page load time (i.e., Lighthouse) usually require an audit of some sort that makes you wait for results after you click the button.
+Now these tools are great at what they do, but they take away from the development process by having developers open up a separate profiling tool or navigate to another website to copy and paste their web application link.
 Wouldn't it be easier if related profiling metrics were displayed in real-time in the browser they were already using to develop their web application without any additional steps?

 ## Research behind the tool